-Beginning in the fall 2020 semester, all Marshall University students who plan to be on campus that day must log onto MarshallU Healthcheck and complete a brief COVID-19 health self-assessment.
+All on-campus Marshall University students must log onto MarshallU Healthcheck and complete a brief COVID-19 health self-assessment.
 This tool—which requires students to monitor and input their body temperature and symptoms—is intended to help ensure a safe campus.
 Students who are showing signs of illness are asked to stay home and follow the following steps.

 Students who are experiencing symptoms can call Student Health at 304-691-1100 in the mornings from Monday through Friday.
 They can also call the Cabell Huntington Health Department at 304-526-6544 from 8 a.m. – 6 p.m., Monday through Friday; the Marshall Health COVID-19 information hotline at 304-696-2900 from 8 a.m. to 4 p.m.; or the West Virginia Department of Health and Human Resources 24/7, toll-free hotline at 1-800-887-4303.